 Rachael is excited to take on a leadership role at Gonzaga Middle School.
 She looks forward to bringing her passion for life-long learning and working with students to help them fulfill their potential.
 She also looks forward to establishing strong relationships with families and the community and making a strong contribution to the GMS educational team.

-Teacher Posting: We are hiring a Grade 8 teacher to begin in September 2018.
+We have hired a Grade 8 teacher to begin in September 2018.
+Details to be announced.